mpalash/aliakbarmehta/pages/cv.md

 :   *Journal article*: **The Making of Artistic Research**, Miira Kallio-Tavin et al., Research Catalogue

 2023
-:   *Journal article*: **The Politics of Togetherness: Beyond the integration infrastructure of state and institutional apparatus**.
-In A. Alemanji, et. al. (Eds.), Rethinking and undoing integration.
-Volume 15, Nordic Journal of Migration Research.
+:   Journal article: **The Politics of Togetherness: Beyond the integration infrastructure of State and institutional apparatus**.
+In Z. Karimi, et. al. (Eds.), Rethinking Integration: Challenging Oppressive Practises and Pointing to Ways Forward.
+Volume 09, Migration Institute of Finland, ISBN 978-952-7399-37-8

 2023
+:   Catalog text: **The Boycean double-bind: Exquisite Tension as a pedagogy of free play**.
+In 30 Works from the Saastamoinen Foundation Art Collection, P Karttunen et al. (Eds.), Saastamoinen Foundation.
+ISBN 978-952-69029-1-3

+2023
+:   Catalog text: **A rhythmic play of possibilities in time: Obliquo Policromo as a holder of existential potentialities**.
+In 30 Works from the Saastamoinen Foundation Art Collection, P Karttunen et al. (Eds.), Saastamoinen Foundation.
+ISBN 978-952-69029-1-3

+2023
+:   Catalog text: **A tessellated life: Space Structures as a philosophy of perseverance**.
+In 30 Works from the Saastamoinen Foundation Art Collection, P Karttunen et al. (Eds.), Saastamoinen Foundation.
+ISBN 978-952-69029-1-3

+2023
-:   *Book chapter*: **On the Edge of the Re(lation)al**.
-In Beyond Matter Within Space.
-ZKM, DE
+:   Book chapter: **On the Edge of the Re(lation)al**.
+In Lívia Nolasco-Rózsás & Marianne Schädler (Eds.), Beyond Matter, Within Space: Curatorial and Art Mediati

 2022
 :   *Interview*: **On Recognising the moment of Hope: Speaking in Echoes with Hiwa K.**, In V. Saumya & E. Rahmati (Eds.), NO NIIN, 15.